 Go out for wine & tapas

 Visiting local tapas bars is one of my favorite things to do in Santiago.
-Galician tapas are just as good and delicious as the famous pintxos from the Basque Country.
+Galician tapas are just as delicious as the famous pintxos from the Basque Country.
 At local tapas bars, you’ll find some incredible combinations from a tapa with brie cheese, jamón, and a strawberry or sweet pepper with chorizo and goat cheese to fresh prawns grilled in a seashell.
 Don’t limit yourself to one bar, do it the Spanish way, go to one place, drink a caña (a small beer) or a glass of wine and eat a tapa and move on to the next bar.
-In one night you can visit 5 to 6 bars, try a lot of different tapas and have a lot of fun.
+In one night you can visit 5 to 6 bars, try a lot of different tapas, and have a lot of fun.

 Rua do Franco, one of the streets that start at the Cathedral is the best one for going out.
 There are many great tapas bars.
-I personally liked A Taberna do Bispo and Tapas Petiscos do Cardeal but I’m sure others bars are just as good.
+I liked A Taberna do Bispo and Tapas Petiscos do Cardeal but I’m sure other bars are just as good.
 Taberna O Gato Negro in one of the nearby streets is one of the most popular bars in the area, it’s always packed with locals.

 Friday night is the best time for going out when the streets are filled with people and music.
 Make sure to rest well before going out and don’t start too early you might get full and tired by the time the party starts.
 My favorite part of going out in Santiago is improvised parties when a person with a guitar at a bar starts playing famous songs and others just start singing or dancing.
 If you walked the Camino, going out for tapas is a great way to celebrate the end of it with your fellow pilgrims!

-Stroll through Mercado de Abastos
+Visit Mercado de Abastos